KevinWorkman/HappyCoding/tutorials/javascript/_posts/2017-01-04-developer-tools.md

 meta-title: Developer Tools
 meta-description: Meet your new best friend.
 meta-image: /tutorials/javascript/images/developer-tools-3.png
-tags: [tutorial, javascript, basic]
+tags: [tutorial, javascript, debugging]
+previousPost: /tutorials/javascript/calling-javascript
+lastUpdate: 2021-03-14
 ---

 {% include toc.md %}

-Before we get any further into web development, I need to introduce you to a set of tools that you'll be using all of the time.
+Before you get any further into web development, you should familiarize yourself with a set of tools that you'll be using all of the time.
 These are the **developer tools** that come with every web browser.
-These developer tools allow you to get more info about a website, to debug your JavaScript, and to see why that one component is 5 pixels to the right of where it should be.
+These developer tools let you get more information about a website, to debug your JavaScript, and to see why that one element is 5 pixels to the right of where it should be.

 Most browsers will be pretty similar: try pressing the `F12` key (or `ctrl shift i` if you don't have a `F12` key), or look for it in the menu.